nclarius/pyPL/README.md

 ### Deduction systems
 - analytic tableau
-- sequent calculus (classical propositional logic only)
+- sequent calculus (classical logic only)

 ### Interface
 - input of formulas and structures with ordinary keyboard characters, directly or from a file